sammyhenningsson/shaf/README.md

     current_user&.id == resource.author.id
   end
 ```
 Then the controller can call `authorize! :write` in the actions for editing/deleting and fetching of edit-form.
+If the block returns true nothing happens.
+If the block returns false, then the server will respond with "403 Forbidden".

 ## Testing
 Shaf helps you create `MiniTest::Spec`s for serializers and integration.